 Histiocytomas are surprisingly common, and over half of the cases reported are in dogs younger than 2 years of age.
 Some breeds seem to be more predisposed than others, including:

 - Flat-Coated Retrievers (ie. golden retrievers)

 - Great Danes

 - Shetland Sheepdogs

 The main symptom of a histiocytoma is small, firm mass that may be dome- or button-shaped on the surface of your dog’s skin.
 These masses grow quickly but usually present no pain.
 They are most commonly found on your dog’s limbs and head and along the edges of a dog’s ears.
 Rarely, histiocytomas may present as autoimmune blisters that may be ulcerated.
 Occasionally, your dog may have multiple skin nodules or plaques.

 Little is known about what actually causes histiocytomas.
 Some theories suggest they may come as a result of growth spurts in younger pups.

-If the tumor is diagnosed conclusively as a histiocytoma, your vet can remove surgically using either a laser or cryosurgery, which involves freezing the tissue.
+If the tumor is diagnosed conclusively as a histiocytoma, your veterinarian can remove surgically using either a laser or cryosurgery, which involves freezing the tissue.
 Both methods are effective and curative.

 Another type of benign tumor, lipomas, are subcutaneous, meaning they lie just under the skin.
 They are generally soft, fatty, and have limited mobility and will not normally affect the overlying skin.
 Most dogs will develop multiple lipomas, though this does not necessarily point to malignancy or metastasis of the tumor.